What would success look like in a year? Let’s imagine a year from today…

 You knew it wouldn’t be enough to set “great customer experience” as a goal.
 Instead, you created goals that followed the SMIRC methodology:

-You made these goals part of your Customer Experience Success Statement , which helped those in your organization understand not only what’s to know what’s most important for the year, but also how to communicate and measure that success.
+You made these goals part of your Customer Experience Success Statement , which helped those in your organization understand not only know what’s most important for the year, but also how to communicate and measure that success.

 This meant starting or reinforcing a strong Voice of the Customer (VoC) program , including specific ways to gather customer feedback, like regular surveys, in-app feedback mechanisms, and ongoing input.
 You began measuring feedback using quantitative data as well as gathering open-ended feedback.